image-rs/image-rs.github.io/_summaries/image-tiff.md

 name: "tiff"
 ---

-Decoder for the `tiff` file format.
+A decoder and encoder for the `tiff` file format.